grafana/grafana/docs/sources/panels-visualizations/configure-thresholds/index.md

 # Configure thresholds

-A threshold is a value that you specify for a metric that is visually reflected in a dashboard when the threshold value is met or exceeded.
+A threshold is a value that you specify for a metric that's visually reflected in a dashboard when the threshold value is met or exceeded.

 Thresholds provide one method for you to conditionally style and color your visualizations based on query results.
 You can apply thresholds to most, but not all, visualizations.
 For more information about visualizations, refer to [Visualization panels][].